dafny-lang/libraries/docs/Boxes.md

 Here we used the `ToResult` function of `Option` to convert the result value to a `Result`.
 There are similar `ToOutcome` and `ToOption` functions in each type.

 But what if we need to convert to some custom FC-type?
-Each datatype comes with a `Map` function, that can be given as an argument a function that converts from one FC-type to another.
+Each datatype comes with a `Map` function, which can be given as an argument a function that converts from one FC-type to another.
 For example, we could rewrite the above as

 ```dafny